ic17rey/ETL-Project-Group-A/README.md

 * weighted_average_vote (FLOAT)
 * mean_vote (FLOAT)

-Note: IMDb_title_id is going to be the primary key
+Note: IMDb_title_id will be the primary key if tables are joined

 ### Requirements
 * Remove null values and remove duplicated rows